-NOTE: Minimal conversion\ between 1 December 1994 and 31 December 2020 is not in the scope of this Remedy Framework.
-In this context, conversion\ is considered minimal if:
+NOTE: Minimal conversion of natural forest cover\ is not in the scope of this Remedy Framework.
+In this context, conversion of natural forest cover\ is considered minimal if:

 - a) affects a very limited portion of the area of the Management Unit\, and - b) will produce clear, substantial, additional, secure long-term conservation benefits in the Management Unit\, and - c) does not damage or threaten High Conservation Values\, nor any sites or resources necessary to maintain or enhance those High Conservation Values\.